Guides to shaping great products

 Simple design, yet functional design of an MVP for instant drug testing.
 Over time, MindK expanded the app to more than 400 healthcare services.

 You can add features after testing assumptions with MVP and learning exactly what users really want.
-It is hard to believe, but almost 80% of the features in software are rarely or never used.
+It is hard to believe, but almost 80% of features are rarely or never used.
+For example, how much of the Microsoft Excel functionality do you really use?

 MVP is also about making sure you can help customers with their problem or even delight them in the process.
 Minimum Awesome Product (MAP) aims to make sure that people LOVE the product and will willingly tell their friends about it.